 Abstract

 A microchannel-based microbubble (B) transducer (BPT) having a B nucleation core (BNC) was developed to achieve low power operation in wet environments.
-In this work, we investigate B dynamics in the transducer structure and pressure transduction.
+In this work, we investigate B dynamics within the transducer structure and pressure transduction.
 The transducer leverages electrochemical impedance (EI)-based measurement to monitor the instantaneous response of B size changes induced by hydrostatic pressure changes.
 We demonstrated on-demand B nucleation by electrolysis and real-time pressure tracking (-93 /mmHg over 0-350 mmHg).
 Repeatable, efficient electrolytic generation of stable microbubbles (< 1.5 nL with < 2% size variation) was achieved using a BNC structure attached centrally to the microchannel.
-Biocompatible construction (only Parylene and Pt), low power consumption (< 60 W), and liquid-based operation of BPTs are ideal for in vivo pressure monitoring applications.
+Biocompatible construction (only Parylene and Pt), small footprint, low power consumption (< 60 W), and liquid-based operation of BPTs are ideal for in vivo pressure monitoring applications.

 INTROduction

 Typically MEMS pressure transducers consist of a flexible diaphragm affixed to a stiffer supporting structure.
 Such a structure conveniently utilizes capacitive or piezoelectric transduction mechanisms.
-Here, we employ an alternative approach which exploits the ability of a microbubble to respond instantaneously to external pressure variations [1]. ombin with electrochemical transduction, approach obviates the need for hermetic packaging required of conventional pressure sensor structures when used for in vivo monitoring and thereby significant reduces the overall sensor footprint.
+Here, we employ an alternative approach which exploits the ability of a microbubble to respond instantaneously to external pressure variations [1].
+By combining localization of a microbubble with electrochemical transduction, our pressure transduction approach obviates the need for hermetic packaging required of conventional pressure sensor structures when used for in vivo monitoring and thereby significantly reduces the overall sensor footprint.

 DESIGN